top of page

 Why it Matters?

-This step ensures what was designed is what actually gets delivered.
+Even a strong design can fail in execution.
+At this step we ensure what was designed is what actually gets delivered.

 What This Creates